Your safety is our priority

 At this time, patients coming in for surgeries and some procedures are required to be tested for COVID-19 as part of the standard pre-procedure process.
 We will work with you to schedule the test and refer you to the proper testing site.
 If needed, you will have your COVID-19 test 48-72 hours in advance of the scheduled procedure, and then will need to quarantine yourself between the testing and the procedure to reduce your risk of exposure.

-For those coming in for an office visit, our staff will guide you through temperature and wellness checks prior to your appointment.
+For those coming in for an office visit, our staff will guide you through wellness checks prior to your appointment.

 Patients, visitors and staff must wear face masks at all BJC HealthCare facilities.
 Review complete masking guidelines.

 We have redesigned our registration process to reduce contact.
 If you are coming to the hospital, enter through the main entrance and staff will be there to help you.
 If you are coming to one of our medical office buildings, you may remain in your car and complete most of the registration over the phone.
 Then, a member of your care team will provide instructions for you to safely enter the facilities.
 If you come by public transportation, there will be an area for you to wait outside for your check-in.

 For those coming in for office visits, you may notice additional clear shields around front desk areas and reconfigured waiting rooms.
 This is intended to protect against virus transmission.
 We’ll also encourage electronic payment when possible.
 You may also have the ability to do an e-check in to fill out paperwork and pay for your visit on your smartphone or computer as soon as your appointment is scheduled to reduce time inside the office.